hotwax/training-assignment/Question-22/explanation.md

 Number of Operation - 1

 1 - shift

-In this opearation just change the struction of retaurant-rating-value to Restaurant Rating which is n array using shift.
+In this opearation just change the structure of retaurant-rating-value to Restaurant Rating which is in array using shift.